The Killing Star

 The Killing Star is a hard science fiction novel by American writers Charles R. Pellegrino and George Zebrowski, published in April 1995.
-It chronicles a sudden alien invasion in a late 21st century technological utopia, while covering several other speculative fiction ideas such as sublight interstellar travel, genetic cloning, virtual reality, advanced robotics, etc.
+It chronicles a sudden alien invasion in a late 21st century technological utopia, while covering several other speculative fiction ideas such as sublight interstellar travel, genetic cloning, virtual reality and advanced robotics.

 Plot summary

 In the late 21st century Earth is at peace.
 Humans now command self-replicating machines that create engineering marvels on enormous scales.
-Artificial habitats dot the solar system.
+Artificial habitats dot the Solar System.
 Anti-matter driven Valkyrie rockets carry explorers to the stars at nearly the speed of light.

 Then, swarms of missiles travelling at close to the speed of light hit Earth.
 Though they are merely boulder-sized chunks of metal, they move fast enough to hit with the force of many nuclear arsenals.
 They are impossible to track and to stop.
 Humanity is almost wiped out by the bombardment.

 A handful of survivors desperately struggle to escape the alien mop-up fleet.
 They hide close to the Sun, inside asteroids, beneath the crusts of moons, within ice rings, and in interstellar space.
 Most are however hunted down and slaughtered.

 The last man and woman on Earth are captured as zoo specimens.
 In the belly of an alien starship, a squid-like being relates to them the pitiless logic behind humankind's execution: the moment humans learned to travel at relativistic speeds was the moment mankind simply became too dangerous a neighbor to have around.
 The final revelation is that the alien is itself subservient to a powerful artificial intelligence.